 The Borrowing Multiple is an important measure for SaskCentral as it determines the level of borrowings to total regulatory capital in the organization.
 Total borrowings are comprised of total deposits, notes payable, loans payable and liabilities related to derivative contracts, excluding index-linked term deposits.
 The Borrowing Multiple is not to exceed 20.0 times total borrowings as prescribed by CUDGC.
-Internal board policy for this ratio is set at 17.0 times.
-Operationally, management targets a maximum ratio of 16.0 times.
+Internal board and management policies for this ratio is set at 18.5 (2020 - board policy of 17.0 and management limit of 16.0) times.